-Réjean Gourde has over 40 years of experience in the mining industry working for and advising a number of intermediate gold producers.
-From 1994 to 2006, Mr. Gourde was Senior VP of the Guiana Shield Division at Cambior Inc. and was responsible for the operations of the Omai Gold Mines in Guyana and Rosebel Gold Mines in Suriname.
-He was President and CEO of Reunion
+Réjean Gourde is a senior mining executive with a 40-year track record in mining operations, corporate development and management of intermediate gold producers.
+From 1994 to 2006, Réjean was Senior VP of the Guiana Shield Division at Cambior Inc. (now IAMGOLD) and was responsible for the operations of the Omai Gold Mines in Guyana and Rosebel Gold Mines in Suriname.
+From 2007, Mr Gourde worked as a mining consultant on mining projects such as IAMGOLD's Essakane and Bomboré projects in West Africa, and other projects in Guyana and Peru.